Cooking in the great outdoors: Our guide to choosing the right pot

 - Less than 4 liters:

-Too small to simmer or cook for 2-3 people
+Too small for simmering or cooking for 2-3 people

 Not suitable for rustic and hearty dishes.
-Cannot make bread.
+Impossible to make bread.

 - More than 8 liters: